 A permutation can be written as nPr or P(n,r).
 It represents the number of unique ways you can arrange r items taken from a group of n items.
-The order of the items in a permutation is important.
+There is no repetition allowed and the order of the items is important.